 WHEELS AND TIRES

-The unique flat floor of the RSX - made possible by the compact rear suspension and such innovations as a high-efficiency exhaust system - helps provide a cabin of remarkable spaciousness and comfort.
+The unique flat floor of the RSX-made possible by the compact rear suspension and such innovations as a high-efficiency exhaust system-helps make the cabin remarkably spaciousness and comfortable.
 To improve the floor's torsional rigidity, the RSX uses a "tunnel side frame" with a large, flat cross-section instead of the usual tunnel structure.

 RESIN FUEL TANK